Biden stopped the executions of 37 men. Trump's DOJ wants to punish them

 "We have begun transferring the monsters Biden commuted to Supermax prisons, where they will spend the rest of their lives in conditions that match their egregious crimes," Bondi posted.

-"She's saying the quiet part out loud," said Stull, the ACLU lawyer, in reference to Bondi's post on X. "Everything about their behavior says it's not about security."
+"She's saying the quiet part out loud," said Stull, the ACLU lawyer.
+"Everything about their behavior says it's not about security."

-Robin Maher, the director of the Death Penalty Information Center, a nonprofit that publishes information about capital punishment, believes the government inflicting punishment on the prisoners by sending them to ADX with no security justification is unlawful.
+Robin Maher, the director of the Death Penalty Information Center, a nonprofit that publishes information about executions, believes the government inflicting punishment on the prisoners by sending them to ADX with no security justification is unlawful.

 "These are new punishments," said Maher.
 "This is an additional punishment for these men who have already been sentenced."